-Property, Plant, and Equipment (PP&E) consists of tangible assets that have an estimated useful life of two or more years, are not intended for sale in the ordinary course of business, and are intended to be used or available for use by the entity.
+PP&E consists of tangible assets that have an estimated useful life of two or more years, are not intended for sale in the ordinary course of business and are intended to be used or available for use by the entity.
 These tangible assets may include land, land rights, assets acquired through capital leases, buildings and structures, furniture and fixtures, equipment, and vehicles.

 SFFAS No. 6, Accounting for Property, Plant, and Equipment requires general PP&E to be recorded at cost.
 Cost shall include all costs incurred to bring the PP&E to a form and location suitable for its intended use.
 PP&E used in government operations are carried at acquisition cost, with the exception of some DOD equipment.
-FASAB issued additional guidance, SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment which states that a reporting entity may choose alternative methods for establishing an opening balance for land and land rights.
-The entity may exclude land and land rights from the opening balance of general PP&E. In so doing, future land and land right acquisitions should be expensed.
-An entity electing to exclude land and land rights from its general PP&E opening balances must disclose, with a reference on the balance sheet to the related disclosure, the number of acres held at the beginning of each reporting period, the number of acres disposed of during the period, and the number of acres held at the end of each reporting period.
+FASAB issued additional guidance, SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment, which states that a reporting entity may choose one of three alternative methods for establishing an opening balance for PP&E. The alternative methods include: using deemed cost to establish opening balances of general PP&E, selecting between deemed cost and prospective capitalization of internal use software, and allowing an exclusion of land and land rights from opening balances with disclosure of acreage information and expensing of future acquisitions.

+By excluding land and land rights from the opening balance of general PP&E future land and land right acquisitions should be expensed.
+An entity electing to exclude land and land rights from its general PP&E opening balances must disclose, with a reference on the balance sheet to the related disclosure, the number of acres held at the beginning of each reporting period, the number of acres added during the period, the number of acres disposed of during the period, and the number of acres held at the end of each reporting period.
 DOD generally records PP&E at the estimated historical cost.
 However, when applicable DOD will continue to adopt SFFAS No. 50.